Vancouver Island wedding planners

 These terms get tossed around a lot.
-Here's the quick breakdown so you know exactly what you're hiring.
+Here's the quick breakdown so you know exactly what you're paying for.

 RoleWhen they startWhat they doTypical cost